What are Transformers?

 The Underpinnings of the Transformer Model

 In this section, we delve into the core of the Transformer model, examining the architectural innovations and unique mechanisms that have propelled it to the forefront of machine learning.
+To further understand how these mechanisms are applied in practice, particularly in the context of speech recognition, exploring how speech recognition systems work can provide deeper insights.

 The Emergence of Deep Learning and Neural Networks